freenas/freenas-docs/userguide/install.rst

 * This response means the signature is correct but still untrusted.
-Go back to the browser page that has the :guilabel:`PGP Public key` open and manually confirm that the iX Security Team has signed the key.
+Go back to the browser page that has the :guilabel:`PGP Public key` open and manually confirm that the key was issued for the iX Security Team on October 15, 2019 and has been signed by iXsystems accounts.

 SHA256 Verification